numbat70/inclusion2021/_docs/accessibility/presentation-meeting.md

 ### Share materials ahead of the session

-Sending the presentation and any other relevant materials to your audience before the session starts means your participants can view the presentation on their own device if they need to.
+Sending the presentation and any other relevant materials to your audience before the session starts, means your participants can view the presentation on their own device if they need to.
 People with low vision can zoom in and resize their own version of the presentation, and people with technology restrictions who can’t see your shared screen can follow along from their own device.

 It can also help give people with cognitive disabilities more time to read through and familiarise themselves with the content of the presentation.